 @ Grizzly Grizzly, Philadelphia

 In Brent Wahl’s much-anticipated new body of work, brightly hued constructions, photographic prints and objects intermingle, disrupting the picture plane with wit and restraint.
 His new body of work questions perceptions of reality, and seeks to objectively examine consciousness by playfully and contemplatively asking the viewer to consider their relationship to existence, not just to the self.

 The Viaduct Rail Park:

 PHILADELPHIA – The Office of Arts, Culture, and the Creative Economy’s Percent for Art Program (OACCE), Philadelphia Parks & Recreation, Center City District, and the Friends of the Rail Park are pleased to announce a new site-specific public art commission by Philadelphia-based artists, Brent Wahl and Laynie Browne.
-The park is set to open in the Spring of 2018.
+Opened in the spring of 2018.

 press release: http://creativephl.org

 Selected to be one of the featured artists in the promotion blitz for this amazing event in Los Angeles this November, 2017.